-The biggest change I made to improve conversions was to emphasize the online sign-up option over the studio sign-up option.
-(Because most studio clients find out about and join the program in person, there wasn't as much of a need to sell them on it here.)
+The biggest change I made was to emphasize the online sign-up option over the studio sign-up option.
+The data showed that most studio clients found out about the program in person, so it was less important to sell them on it online.

 Originally the two choices were displayed side by side.
-After choosing to participate in-studio or online, users were taken to another page displaying the subscription purchase options:
+After choosing to participate in-studio or online, users were taken to another page with purchase options.

-I streamlined this flow by removing that second step for subscribers and displaying all the online options right on the landing page:
+I streamlined this flow by removing that second step for subscribers and displaying all online purchase options on the landing page:

-Once an online subscriber joined B3 ALL IN, they could access a new goal-setting and tracking feature that I conceptualized, designed, and built with our Director of Technology.
+Once an online subscriber joined B3 All In, they could access the new goal-setting and tracking feature that I conceptualized, designed, and built with our Director of Technology.

-In our exploration phase, we focused on simplicity.
-I knew from many user surveys and interviews that the #1 reason people quit doing online workouts was because they lacked the motivation, and our goal for this feature was to help solve that problem.
+In our exploration phase, we focused on finding the simplest solution to our user’s biggest problem.
+I knew from many user surveys and interviews that the #1 reason people quit doing online workouts was because they lacked motivation.
+Our goal for this feature was to help solve that problem.

 “I realized that I’ve gone a few weeks without doing a single workout...it’s just too hard to stay motivated without having some kind of goal or motivation to go to the website.”

-Our MVP has one-click reminders on the days that you wanted to work out, via text or email.
-The goal tracker tallies up every day that the user works out per week (and rewards them with an emoji!)
+Our MVP (minimum viable product) has one-click reminders on the days that you wanted to work out, sent to you via text or email.
+The goal-tracker tallies up every day that the user works out every week and rewards you with an emoji.

-Users that choose to set workout reminders receive messages that are randomized from a large list of options, so they'll get a different one every day.
-I tied the messages in with the goal tracker by incorporating some of the same emojis that were used in the goal widget.
+Users who schedule workout reminders receive messages that are randomized from a large list of options, so they’ll get a different one every day.
+I tied the messages in with the goal tracker by incorporating the same emojis.

-The feature was an immediate success.
-48% of users set a goal for themselves within the first week after launch, and users who have set a goal now have an average of over two more workouts per week than those without a goal.
+48% of users set a goal for themselves within the first week after launch, and it’s really made a difference to our users: those who regularly set a goal now average almost two more workouts per week than they had been doing without a goal!